jim-finlon/GutenbergSync/RESUME_BEHAVIOR.md

 - This is rsync's default behavior - no re-downloading of completed files

 ### 2. **Partial File Resume**
-- **Resumes interrupted file transfers** using `--partial` and `--append-verify` flags
+- **Resumes interrupted file transfers** using `--partial` flag
 - `--partial`: Keeps partially transferred files instead of deleting them
-- `--append-verify`: Appends to existing partial files and verifies data integrity
+- rsync's **delta-transfer algorithm** automatically handles resume:
+  - Compares checksums of partial file with source
+  - Only transfers the missing portions
+  - More efficient than re-transferring entire files
 - Partial files are stored in `.rsync-partial/` directory
 - On resume, rsync **continues from where it left off** for partially downloaded files
 - Once complete, the partial file is moved to its final location